dwyl/elixir-auth-microsoft/README.md

 <img width="1260" alt="add_azure" src="https://github.com/LuchoTurtle/banger-bot/assets/17494745/07f04dab-f48d-4c36-89dc-e8c70f4eaa02">

-- optionally define the redirect URI the person will be redirected to after successfully logging out.
+- optionally, define the `redirect URI` the person will be redirected to after successfully logging out.
 This can be the homepage of your application, for example.
 If this is not set, no redirection occurs.